Nancy Beiman: Teaching

 Beiman taught storyboard at Sheridan College's Animation department in Canada from 2008 to 2018.
 Beiman previously taught animation at Savannah College of Art and Design, and taught animation, character design, layout, storyboard and gesture drawing at Rochester Institute of Technology, School of Film & Animation from 2004 to 2008.
 Beiman retired in 2022.

 Books

 Beiman is the author of two books on animation acting and storyboarding: Animated Performance. and Prepare to Board!.
 In 2022, she published a book of autobiographical comics about her life during COVID, How I Finally Got to Live a Cat's Life: A Cartoon Diary 2020-2021.

 Awards

-Beiman was awarded a Golden Pencil for outstanding teaching at the 2D Or Not 2D Animation Festival in 2007.
 In 1984 she was awarded with the NCS Division Award in the field of Feature Animation.
+In 2000, she was nominated the Annie Award for Outstanding Individual Achievement for Storyboarding in an Animated Television Production.
+Beiman was also awarded a Golden Pencil for outstanding teaching at the 2D Or Not 2D Animation Festival in 2007.